 The only thing that is left to do is to get started.

 Since, you will be decluttering and packing at the same time here are a few of my hands down favorite moving supplies.
-You can find all of these supplies HERE.

 - Vertical Wardrobe Boxes – You can put your clothes on hangers in these boxes.
 Then, all you have to do is unload them into the closet when you move into your new home.
 Serious game changer!

 - Room Color Coded Labels – These labels are about to make your life SO much easier.
 They are labeled by room.
 Just slap that baby on the box, and you are good to go!
 I do recommend writing what is in each box on the outside just so you know which box to open first.
 Pro Tip: Save one sticker for each category, and place them on the wall or door of that room in your new home.
 Now, the movers will know exactly where to place the boxes.

 - Moving Boxes – Yes you can scrounge and possibly find enough boxes.
 But, if you are in a time crunch these come in really handy, and they are not that expensive.

 - Markers – Listen, you are going to be a labeling and writing machine.
 You will need plenty of good markers.
 Trust me on this.